intel/sgx-autotools-templates/README.md

     2. If the **$SGX_SDK** enviornment variable is set, use that path.

     3. Look in the following directories (in this order):

         1) `/opt/intel/sgxsdk`

         2) `$HOME/sgxsdk`

         3) `./sgxsdk`

-* If Intel SGX support is enabled, sets Makefile substitution variables.
+* Sets Makefile substitution variables.

 ### SGX_INIT_OPTIONAL

-This macro adds a configuration option to specifically enable SGX support in the software project at build time, and SGX support is disabled by default.
-It is intended for packages where Intel SGX is not required, and should be a configuration option prior to compilation.
+This macro adds a configuration option to enable SGX support in projects at build time.
+It is intended for packages where Intel SGX is not required, and thus provided as a configuration option prior to compilation.
+Intel SGX support is _disabled_ by default.

 It takes the following actions: